willshiao/CT-GAN/README.md

 The generator and discriminator are built to automatically scale with image sizes, so you can easily use images from your own dataset.

-Train the generator and discriminator with the WGAN-GP loss
+Train the generator and discriminator with the CT-GAN loss

 ```python
 import torch